 We’ve all looked at film stars with great hair and been envious.
-From newer celebrities such as Zack Effron to actors like George Clooney seem to posses a timeless quality to their hair.
-They have a seemingly magical way to make it look consistently thick, shiny and adaptable to a wide range of styles.
-Having hair that suits many styles is a very useful tool for an actor, and a desirable quality for the rest of us.
+From newer celebrities such as Zack Effron to actors like George Clooney seem to possess a timeless quality to their hair.
+They have a seemingly magical way to make it look consistently thick, shiny, and adaptable to a wide range of styles.
+Having hair that suits many styles is a very useful tool for an actor and a desirable quality for the rest of us.

 There are ways to help your hair look better than it does now and to keep it feeling great over time.
-There are some gadgets that are approved by the FDA to help, including the lasercomb which uses laser therapy.
+There are some gadgets that are approved by the FDA to help, including the laser comb which uses laser therapy.
 If you’re looking to improve your general health whilst trying to help your hair – you’re in luck.
-A better diet with focus on the quality of nutritients in food will definitely help.
+A better diet with a focus on the quality of nutrients in the food will definitely help.
 If you want to look more like Orlando Bloom than Bruce Willis, read on!

 Here’s what to eat:

 Nutrition is straightforward – minerals and vitamins will help keep your hair strong and healthy.
 Foods such as nuts and cereals are often packed full of Vitamin E and can even help to combat hair loss.

 Fish always seems to appear in articles about improving your diet – and for good reason.
 The nutrient in fish that can help your hair is called Omega-3.
 Omega-3 will promote glossy, shiny hair (to get that polished Zack Effron look).
 For someone who doesn’t have a lot of fish in their diet, Salmon is a great place to start.
 It’s uniquely tasty and quite versatile.